 We want to apply the same, fixed value for Alpha for all pixels so in the pull-down menu we choose Value.

-We then enter a value of 100 for the value and press Update Style.
+We then double-click into the value cell, and enter a value of 100.
+Press Update Style.

 The result as seen above is that a transparency value of 100 is applied to all pixels in the image server layer, allowing the LiDAR layer beneath it to show through.